reactjs/react.dev/content/docs/how-to-contribute.md

 React follows [semantic versioning](https://semver.org/).
 We release patch versions for critical bugfixes, minor versions for new features or non-essential changes, and major versions for any breaking changes.
 When we make breaking changes, we also introduce deprecation warnings in a minor version so that our users learn about the upcoming changes and migrate their code in advance.
 Learn more about our commitment to stability and incremental migration in [our versioning policy](/docs/faq-versioning.html).

-Every significant change is documented in the [changelog file](https://github.com/facebook/react/blob/master/CHANGELOG.md).
+Every significant change is documented in the [changelog file](https://github.com/facebook/react/blob/main/CHANGELOG.md).

 ### Branch Organization {#branch-organization}

-Submit all changes directly to the [`master branch`](https://github.com/facebook/react/tree/master).
+Submit all changes directly to the [`main branch`](https://github.com/facebook/react/tree/main).
 We don't use separate branches for development or for upcoming releases.
-We do our best to keep `master` in good shape, with all tests passing.
+We do our best to keep `main` in good shape, with all tests passing.

-Code that lands in `master` must be compatible with the latest stable release.
+Code that lands in `main` must be compatible with the latest stable release.
 It may contain additional features, but no breaking changes.
-We should be able to release a new minor version from the tip of `master` at any time.
+We should be able to release a new minor version from the tip of `main` at any time.

 ### Feature Flags {#feature-flags}

-To keep the `master` branch in a releasable state, breaking changes and experimental features must be gated behind a feature flag.
+To keep the `main` branch in a releasable state, breaking changes and experimental features must be gated behind a feature flag.

-Feature flags are defined in [`packages/shared/ReactFeatureFlags.js`](https://github.com/facebook/react/blob/master/packages/shared/ReactFeatureFlags.js).
+Feature flags are defined in [`packages/shared/ReactFeatureFlags.js`](https://github.com/facebook/react/blob/main/packages/shared/ReactFeatureFlags.js).
 Some builds of React may enable different sets of feature flags; for example, the React Native build may be configured differently than React DOM.
-These flags are found in [`packages/shared/forks`](https://github.com/facebook/react/tree/master/packages/shared/forks).
+These flags are found in [`packages/shared/forks`](https://github.com/facebook/react/tree/main/packages/shared/forks).
 Feature flags are statically typed by Flow, so you can run `yarn flow` to confirm that you've updated all the necessary files.

 React's build system will strip out disabled feature branches before publishing.
 A continuous integration job runs on every commit to check for changes in bundle size.
 You can use the change in size as a signal that a feature was gated correctly.